 - Can you think of any “problems” (at least one major and one minor, personal, or small-scale) that you have experienced in your life?
-Remember that you can interpret the word “problem” openly is in quotes here because it is open to interpretation.
+Remember that you can interpret the word “problem” openly here because it is open to interpretation.

 - For each “problem” you enumerated in Step 1, list at least one solution method.

 - Is there anything about yourself or your character that you feel must make it into your personal statement — in other words, something integral to your identity that the adcom will not hear about if you do not include it here?

 - Pay attention to voice.
 Make sure that, as you are writing and re-writing your essay, you take special care to write in a way that is true to your personality and spoken tone.
 While there are obviously certain rules that apply to writing, it is okay and even encouraged to write your personal statement in a more casual tone than you would write a formal analytical essay for school.
 This is one great way to give college admissions officers a nice snapshot into your personality through the personal statement.

 - Use anecdotes.
 Anecdotes are small stories that you can use to inject imagery and color into your personal statement while also recounting a story that demonstrates your personality to adcoms.
 An anecdote does not need to be long — some can be squeezed into one sentence.
 For example, if you want to illustrate that a certain problem-solving method is one you have used continually in your life, you can do it like this: